jabrena/setup-cli/README.md

 ## Motivation

 **Time is precious in software development**, and setting up a new repository shouldn't consume hours of your productive time.
-Every new project requires the same tedious setup tasks: configuring build systems, setting up CI/CD pipelines, adding development environment configurations, choosing Java versions, and more.
+Every new project requires the same tedious setup tasks: configuring build systems, setting up CI pipelines, adding development environment configurations, choosing Java versions, and more.

 When starting a new repository, you face familiar challenges: creating a Maven project (but who remembers the complete archetype command?), revisiting the classic [Maven in 5 minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide, or memorizing framework-specific options for [Spring Boot](https://docs.spring.io/spring-boot/cli/index.html) or [Quarkus](https://quarkus.io/blog/quarkus-cli/).
 Why not start with sensible defaults and customize the **pom.xml** later?

 These setup tasks aren't complex, but they are genuinely tedious.
 Whether you build from scratch or copy from previous projects, you typically lose at least an hour during repository onboarding.

-This tool streamlines the process by providing battle-tested defaults for Devcontainers, GitHub Actions, `.editorconfig`, `.sdkmanrc`, and more—all ready to use with a simple `jbang setup@jabrena init` command.
+This tool streamlines the process by providing battle-tested defaults for `.editorconfig`, `.sdkmanrc`, GitHub Action CI pipeline, Dependabot, Devcontainers  and more—all ready to use with a simple `jbang setup@jabrena init` command.
 You might discover configurations you didn't even know you needed.

 **If you value efficient project onboarding**, Setup CLI is designed for developers like you.